- About Us

-Many people have questions about divoce and how to proceed with a divorce in Georgia through the legal system.
+Many people have questions about divorce and how to proceed with a divorce in Georgia through the legal system.
 Technically speaking, a divorce is the judicial termination of the marriage by two people.

 Technically, there is no such thing in Georgia as a legal separation.
 Instead, there is a separate maintenance action.
 Which is a judicial determination to separate spouses and provide support without a judicial termination of the marriage.
 The court makes the same decisions about child support, child custody and alimony as in a divorce.
 However, separate maintenance means the married parties are legally separated but not divorced.
 That means they are still technically married but not responsible for one another.